Phantas0s/pandoc_resume/markdown/resume.md

 **Technologies**: React, Golang, PostgreSQL, Elasticsearch, docker containers, RabbitMQ, Ansible.

+* Advised the management and the developers regarding the technical decisions.
 * Maintained and implemented functionalities in different microservices for Loop Now.
 * Developed the first version of a Business Intelligence software (BI) to gather essential customer's data.
 * Developed a backoffice to solve the difficulties to manage customers' accounts.